-OVER 50% OF WORKING RESIDENTS DRIVE TO THEIR EMPLOYMENT, ALTHOUGH RAIL USAGE IS ALSO FAIRLY HIGH

-SPATIAL STRATEGY

-BUILT UP AREA BOUNDARIES
+Page 11

+2 Source: 2011 Census

+4. Spatial strategy

+Built up area boundaries

 - 4.1.
 In a rural parish such as Billingshurst, it is particularly important that development is directed to appropriate locations and that sprawl, and coalescence with surrounding settlements, is avoided.
 The purpose of a built-up area boundary (BUAB) is to provide that direction.
 This policy states the BUAB for Billingshurst. - 4.2.
 The HDPF seeks to ensure that development takes place in a manner that ensures that the settlement pattern and the rural landscape character of the district is retained and enhanced, but still enables settlements to develop in order for them to continue to grow and thrive.
 The mechanism by which this will be achieved is through the designation of built-up area boundaries and the planned expansion of existing settlements through the Local Plan or neighbourhood planning. - 4.3.
 Being the largest settlement within the parish with many facilities, it is expected that development will be largely focused in Billingshurst village.
-The smaller settlements within the parish - Five Oaks, Adversane and Coneyhurst - are identified as 'unclassified

-- settlements' in the HDPF and therefore would be suitable for development only in certain limited circumstances as set out in Policy 4 of the HDPF.
+The smaller settlements within the parish Five Oaks, Adversane and Coneyhurst are identified as 'unclassified settlements' in the HDPF and therefore would be suitable for development only in certain limited circumstances as set out in Policy 4 of the HDPF.
 Such circumstances include development that meets a local housing need, development that is proportionate to the existing village and which maintains and enhances the townscape and landscape features. - 4.4.
 In light of the Local Plan review, Billingshurst is likely to accommodate a degree of growth.
-However, the Billingshurst Neighbourhood Plan Working Group are clear that this must be balanced against the need to preserve the parish's position in the rural Low Weald, which does not encroach unduly on the open countryside that surrounds it.
+However, the Billingshurst Neighbourhood Plan Working Group are clear that this must be balanced against the need to preserve the parish's position in the rural Low Weald, which does not encroach unduly on the open countryside that surrounds it. - 4.5.
 Policy 3 of the adopted HDPF provides a BUAB for Billingshurst village.
-It states that: Development will be permitted within towns and villages which have defined built-up areas.
-Any infilling and redevelopment will be required to demonstrate that it is of an appropriate nature and scale to maintain characteristics and function of the settlement in accordance with the settlement hierarchy.

-Development will be permitted within towns and villages which have defined built-up areas.

-- Policy 4 of the adopted HDPF permits Neighbourhood Development Plans to make appropriate changes to the Built-Up Area Boundary, stating: Development will be permitted within the area defined as the Built-Up Area Boundary on the Policies Map, subject to all other policies in this Local Plan.
-Outside Built-Up Area Boundaries, the expansion of settlements will be supported where: - i.
-The site is allocated in the Local Plan or in a Neighbourhood Development Plan and adjoins an existing settlement edge; - ii. the level of expansion is appropriate to the scale and function of the settlement type; - iii. the development is demonstrated to meet the identified local housing needs and/or employment needs or will assist the retention and enhancement of community

-- facilities and services; - iv. the impact of the development individually or cumulatively does not prejudice comprehensive long term development, in order not to conflict with the development strategy; and - v. the development is contained within an existing defensible boundary and the landscape and townscape character features are maintained and enhanced. - Policy BILL 1 of the Billingshurst Neighbourhood Plan proposes an amendment of the BUAB in order to encompass those sites that have been completed or with planning permission.
+It states that: "Development will be permitted within towns and villages which have defined built-up areas.
+Any infilling and redevelopment will be required to demonstrate that it is of an appropriate nature and scale to maintain characteristics and function of the settlement in accordance with the settlement hierarchy." - 4.6.
+Policy 4 of the adopted HDPF permits Neighbourhood Development Plans to make appropriate changes to the Built-Up Area Boundary, stating: "Development will be permitted within the area defined as the Built-Up Area Boundary on the Policies Map, subject to all other policies in this Local Plan.
+Outside Built-Up Area Boundaries, the expansion of settlements will be supported where: - The site is allocated in the Local Plan or in a Neighbourhood Development Plan and adjoins an existing settlement edge; - ii. the level of expansion is appropriate to the scale and function of the settlement type; - iii. the development is demonstrated to meet the identified local housing needs and/or employment needs or will assist the retention and enhancement of community facilities and services; - iv. the impact of the development individually or cumulatively does not prejudice comprehensive long term development, in order not to conflict with the development strategy; and - v. the development is contained within an existing defensible boundary and the landscape and townscape character features are maintained and enhanced." - 4.7.
+Policy BILL1 of the Billingshurst Neighbourhood Plan proposes amendment of the BUAB in order to encompass those sites that have been completed or with extant planning permission.
 The extent of the proposed new BUAB and the location of these sites are shown in Figure 4.1.

-THE DEVELOPMENT IS CONTAINED WITHIN AN EXISTING DEFENSIBLE BOUNDARY AND THE LANDSCAPE AND TOWNSCAPE CHARACTER FEATURES ARE MAINTAINED AND ENHANCED.

-POLICY BILL 1: BILLINGSHURST BUILT-UP AREA BOUNDARY

-- Development in Billingshurst parish shall be focused within the proposed built-up area boundary of Billingshurst village as shown on the Policies Maps in Section 12. - Development proposals outside the proposed built-up area boundary will not be permitted unless: - i. it is in accordance with the development plan policies on appropriate uses in the countryside; or - ii. it relates to necessary utilities; or - iii. it represents the appropriate provision of tourism facilities, accommodation, attractions and activities, where it meets the requirements of Policy BILL11; or - iv. it is on sites allocated for those uses in the Horsham District Planning Framework or its successor.

-Policy conformity: NDP Objective: 1, 6; HDPF Policy: 3, 4; NPPF para: 16, 17, 28, 83a, 84 billingshurst.gov.uk